jellyfin/jellyfin-mpv-shim/README.md

 - `transcode_hi10p` - Transcode 10 bit color videos.
 Default: `false`
 - `remote_kbps` - Bandwidth to permit for remote streaming.
 Default: `10000`
 - `local_kbps` - Bandwidth to permit for local streaming.
 Default: `2147483`
+- `direct_paths` - Play media files directly from the SMB or NFS source.
+Default: `false`
+    - `remote_direct_paths` - Apply this even when the server is detected as remote.
+Default: `false`

 ### Shell Command Triggers